Karolína Huvarová: Hockey trainer and coach

 In 2016, Huvarová traveled to the United States to see her boyfriend, Czech-Austrian ice hockey player and coach Andre Niec.
 He was hired to coach the Berlin River Drivers professional ice hockey team in New Hampshire, and she became the team trainer in the second season.
 In 2017, when the Drivers ceased operations, Niec and Huvarová became head coach and team trainer of the Carolina Thunderbirds (FPHL) ice hockey team in Winston-Salem, North Carolina.
 She would spend over half the year in the United States, during the ice hockey season of October to April, and the summer in the Czech Republic.
 There, she did fitness training for football players from FC Baník Ostrava and private clients.

 On 1 November 2018, Huvarová was named interim head coach of the Thunderbirds after Niec was suspended for six games.
 This made Huvarová the first European woman to coach an American men's professional hockey team, and the second woman (after Nicole Kirnan who coached the 1000 Islands Privateers in 2013).
 She joked that she earned the position "in bed".
-Niec's suspension was reduced to 4 games on 12 November, and he returned to coaching the Thunderbirds.
-Huvarová's 3 wins and 1 loss made her the female hockey coach in FPHL history with the most team wins, over Kirnan's 2-3 record.
+Niec's suspension was reduced to four games on 12 November, and he returned to coaching the Thunderbirds.
+Huvarová's three victories and one loss made her the female hockey coach in FPHL history with the most team victories against Kirnan's 2-3 record.
 The Thunderbirds finished the season with 39 wins out of 46 games, including a Federal Prospects Hockey League record of 24 consecutive wins, and were the league champions.
-As a reward to the players, 5 of whom were Czech, Huvarová sang the Czech national anthem before one game.
+As a reward to the players, five of whom were Czech, Huvarová sang the Czech national anthem before one game.

 Huvarová won another game as Thunderbirds interim head coach on 27 December 2019, while Niec served another suspension for one game.
 Niec was suspended for another eight games (for taking part in a bench-clearing brawl) in March 2020, before the season was canceled due to the COVID-19 pandemic.
-He would likely have had to serve those suspensions in the 2021–22 season, but he left the team in 2021 to become a European scout for the Florida Panthers.
+He had to serve those suspensions in the 2021–22 season, but left the team in 2021 to become a European scout for the Florida Panthers.